archivesspace/awesome-archivesspace/README.md

 Awesome ArchivesSpace was initially populated with three categories of resources: Migrations, Plug-ins, and Integrations.
 Through that work, additional categories of interest were identified:  Implementation, Scripts, and Trainings and Documentation.
 We encourage the ArchivesSpace community to add links to these categories as well as welcome new category suggestions.

-## Not seeing what you need?

-Here are some other helpful links:
-* For technical details regarding installation of ArchivesSpace, see the [archivesspace GitHub repository](https://github.com/archivesspace/archivesspace).
-* ArchivesSpace is supported by a membership community.
-Learn more: [Why Become a Member of ArchivesSpace?](https://archivesspace.org/community/why-become-a-member), [Member Benefits](https://archivesspace.org/community/member-benefits), and [How to Become a Member](https://archivesspace.org/community/how-to-become-a-member).

 ## Table of Contents

 * [General Resources](#general-resources)